 Internet access - Before the installation of internet service, you will probably need to sign service contracts.
-In that case, you might have to plan with a wait of several weeks before being able to access the internet at home.
+In that case, you might have to plan on waiting several weeks before gaining access to the internet at home.
 Hence, it makes sense to contact your desired internet service provider and arrange the installation before actually moving in, if possible!

-You can find more information on the local internet speed by taking a look at the provided information in the segment Project Communities under Internet/Phone.
+You can find more information on the local internet speed in the segment Project Communities under Internet/Phone.

 Germany is the undisputed world champion in separating waste materials!

-The inherent eco-consciousness in German society leads to a very distinct attitude towards refuse generation and its disposal.
+The inherent eco-consciousness in German society prompts a very distinct attitude towards waste generation and disposal.
 Recycling is the keyword!
-Garbage is separated and subsequently introduced into the recycling process by the utilization of blue, yellow, green and black containers.
+Garbage is separated into blue, yellow, green, and black containers and subsequently introduced into the recycling process.
 Additionally, glass containers are available for various colored glasses.
-Many communities have receptacles set out for you to sort your glass - clear, brown and green glass go into different containers.
-The project communities have compiled the locations of their glass containers on their respective subpage.
+Many communities have receptacles set up for you to sort your glass - clear, brown and green glass go into different containers.
+The project communities have compiled the locations of their glass containers on their respective subpages.

 Garbage Guide - U.S. service members living in the Kaiserslautern Military Community are encouraged to take a look at the Garbage Guide in English provided for the Kaiserslautern County area as well as for the inner city of Kaiserslautern.
 Also check out the handy Garbage Guide App for your cell phone.